peteroupc/CBOR/docs/PeterO.BigInteger.md

 An arbitrary-precision integer.Thread safety:Instances of this class are immutable, so they are inherently safe for use by multiple threads.
 Multiple instances of this object with the same value are interchangeable, but they should be compared using the "Equals" method rather than the "==" operator.

+An arbitrary-precision integer.Thread safety: Instances of this class are immutable, so they are inherently safe for use by multiple threads.
+Multiple instances of this object with the same value are interchangeable, but they should be compared using the "Equals" method rather than the "==" operator.

 ### ONE

     public static readonly PeterO.BigInteger ONE;